You installed Azure AD Connect and want to configure Azure Active Directory Single Sign-On (SSO).…

 Configure DKIM record for Office 365

-In the previous article, we had a look at how to configure the SPF record for Office 365.
+In the previous article, we looked at how to configure the SPF record for Office 365.
 An excellent way to protect both senders and recipients from phishing mail is to configure a DKIM record for Office 365.
 In this article, we will look at how to configure and enable DKIM record for Office 365.

 What is DomainKeys Identified Mail (DKIM)?